ddobrilo/WEMModel/README.md

 4. 10 sensor nodes, data send interval: no delay - 174.11 pckts./sec server load
     - WEMModel_4th.Scenario.zip - zipped Wireshark pcapng file and exported CSV data for analyses (available for download)

+## Simulation of Data Analyses module

+The example of Data Analyses module is presented her.
+This module assumes the usage of sensor nodes with integrated dust sensor.
+Analysis of the data collected by the sensors was done on data related to dust particle distribution and numerous harmful gases, so in the real system it is a mixture of harmful substances.
+Of course, dust is not the only type of pollution, but the presence of dust is one of the key parameters of the environment considered here.
+Bearing in mind that we were not able to deploy and use the sensors in a real environment for a long time, we used a simulation, with the aim of proving the validity of the concept.

 The 'train.7z' file contains the images used for the Convolutional Neural Network (CNN) training.
 Images are classified into four classes (folders): 'both', 'none', 'top-left' and 'bottom-right'.
 The 'test.7z' file contains the images used to test the trained CNN.

 The images are 100 by 50 pixels, 75 dpi, and were created using bilinear interpolation
 ![Figure2](images/WEMFigure_03.jpg)
 Figure: Deployment of sensors in simulation

 I you use this data for the research please cite it as: